The complete works of David Foster Wallace

 Conjunctions 17 (Fall 1991)

 Contains the uncollected short story Order and Flux in Northampton (it was originally published in this issue).
-Seems like you can get a copy through the Conjunctions website ($5 USD domestically; $9 USD internationally, at time of posting).
+The issue itself is no longer available through Conjunctions directly (they've sold out), but you can read the piece on the Conjunctions website here.
+Thanks to David Van Fossen for pointing this out.

 Los Angeles Times (November 24, 1991)